Dineshs91/tars/README.md

 ```
 {
-    access_token: "token"_
+    access_token: "token"
 }
 ```

-This is access token should be obtained from github.
+This access token should be obtained from github.

+Tars can be configured to run as a cron job.
+There is a great site [crontab.guru](http://crontab.guru/) to find out a suitable cron schedule expression.